instabot42/gpg-password-store/README.md

 Choose the 'Show Full Record' to see the entire entry, including any notes you have added to the entry.
 You can also add the -s option to the command line to show the entry right away.

 ESC to exit, and ESC again to skip the clipboard clearing timeout.

+Note that if the entry was added using `pass file`, to add a file to the store, then you will be prompted for a filename to restore the file to (defaults to the original files name, into the current directory).
+Once a filename is chosen, the entry is decrypted and writen to the filename you gave.

 #### Edit an existing entry